 - Students do not enroll for one or more terms and lose automatic registration eligibility.

 - Students earn non-passing grades for all courses within a term.

 Students attending Cornell University who are receiving federal Title IV financial aid (e.g., federal Stafford or PLUS loans; Pell or FSEOG) are required to return the portion of unearned federal aid if they withdraw, go on leave of absence, do not register, or otherwise fail to complete the period of enrollment for which the Title IV aid was provided.
 For federal aid purposes, a student is considered to have withdrawn from Cornell when a student ceases to be enrolled for any reason – required by the college, requested by the student, medical reasons, etc. Please note, Cornell University does not process Title IV Leaves of Absence.

-For more information, refer to the Leaves of Absence and Withdrawals policy page on the Financial Aid website.
+For more information, refer to the Leaves and Withdrawals policy page on the Financial Aid website.